Orestes: Brought to Sparta

 In The History by Herodotus, the Oracle of Delphi foretold that the Spartans could not defeat the Tegeans until they moved the bones of Orestes to Sparta.
 Lichas discovered the body, which measured 7 cubits long (311.5 cm if 1 cubit is 44.5 cm).
-Thus Orestes would have been a Giant.
+Thus, Orestes would have been a giant.
 These remains could have belonged to a huge animal from the Pleistocene epoch.
-Huge bones found in caves in nearby areas of Greece have been attributed to horses (Equus abeli), mammoths, elephants, deers, bovids and cetaceans.
+Huge bones found in caves in nearby areas of Greece have been attributed to horses (Equus abeli), mammoths, elephants, deer, bovids and cetaceans.

 The ashes of Orestes as Pignora Imperii

 Maurus Servius Honoratus, an early 4th century grammarian, regards the ashes of Orestes (Cineres Orestis) as one of the seven pignora imperii of the Roman empire in his In Vergilii Aeneidem commentarii ('Commentary on Virgil's Aeneid').
-Alongside the ashes, Servius lists the other six pignora: the stone of the Mother of the Gods, the terracotta chariot of the Veientines, the ancile, the sceptre of Priam, the veil of Iliona, and the palladium.
+Alongside the ashes, Servius lists the other six pignora: the stone of the Mother of the Gods, the terracotta chariot of the Veientines, the ancile, the sceptre of Priam, the veil of Iliona and the palladium.

 The ashes were kept at the Temple of Jupiter Optimus Maximus on the Capitolium.